 Myanmar government has been taking precautionary measures to control and limit the risk of the spreading the corona virus in Myanmar:

 - In case of urgent official missions or compelling reasons, foreign nationals, including diplomats, United Nations officials and international investors who wish to travel to Myanmar by available relief or special flights, need to contact the nearest Myanmar Embassies for possible exception with regard to certain visa restrictions.
 However, all visitors must abide by existing directives issued by the Ministry of Health and Sports relating to the prevention and control of the COVID-19 pandemic.

-- According to the announcement of government on September 7 2020, all the travelers to Myanmar (through relief flights) need to stay 14 days of facility quarantine after arriving into Myanmar.
+- According to the announcement of government, all the travelers to Myanmar (through relief flights) need to provide certification of the absence of COVID-19 infection within 72 hours of travel and need to stay 14 days quarantine after arriving to Myanmar.

-- According to the notification of Ministry of Health and Sports on August 16 2020, gathering of five people and above are restricted and all social events are postponed or cancelled until the making further announcement.
+- According to the notification of Ministry of Health and Sports, gathering of 30 people and above are restricted and all social events are postponed or cancelled until the making further announcement.